codophilic/Learn-HTML-CSS-JS-NodeJS-TS/JS/DOM.md

 console.log(creation21.sort()) //[ 1000, 200, 300, 320 ]
 ```

-- By default, it sorts the elements in the array in ascending order based on their string Unicode values.
+- By default, it sorts the elements in the array in ascending order based on their **string Unicode values**.
 The function takes the inputs, converts them to strings, and then sorts them using Unicode values.

 ```
 const characters = [